Do you agree with the government's move to end international recruitment of care workers?

 Next month, ministers will announce the results of its spending review, setting public expenditure levels from 2026-29.

-According to the independent Office for Budget Responsibility, this settlement is likely to be exceptionally tight for services other than the NHS and defence, including local government; these services are likely to, collectively, face real-terms cuts in resource, though there will be winners or losers.
+According to the independent Office for Budget Responsibility, this settlement is likely to be exceptionally tight for services other than the NHS and defence, including local government; these services are likely to, collectively, face real-terms cuts in resource, though there will be winners or losers among them.

-As a result, ministers may not sign off on any significant increase in adult social care pay and conditions put forward by the negotiating body.
+As a result, ministers may not sign off on any significant increases in adult social care pay and conditions put forward by the negotiating body.

 Or they might agree a deal, but not sufficiently resource councils – and therefore providers – to implement it, a scenario that risks driving more services out of the sector and increasing unmet need.